imagej/imagej.github.io/_pages/libs/imagej-ops/index.md

 ### Why is matching important?

-This is a necessary part of any plugin-based infrastructure (see [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control)).
+This is a necessary part of any plugin-based infrastructure (see {% include wikipedia title="Inversion of control)" %}.
 The core library (ImageJ Ops) has many built-in operations, but:

 1.  cannot possibly cover all possible implementations and
 2.  would be impractical if a user had to explicitly call the precise signature for their arguments.